xzwjz2/tdlib-php/README.md

 ```
 php -f example.php
 ```
-This first time the program will request authorization to TDLib, and TDLib will generate a code that will be sent by a Telegram message to the phone number configured (you need a phone with the app running, or the desktop version running).
+This first time the program will request authorization to TDLib, and TDLib will generate a code that will be sent by a Telegram message to the phone number configured (you need a phone with the app running, or the desktop version running) and stop itself.

 Now, you run the program with that code:
 ```